zxmiked/wos-forum-scraper/README.md

 After cloning this repository:

-    npm install
     make install

-And to kick off the scraper:
+And to kick off the scraper, and archive the entire forum:

     make load

+Then when you want to make incremental archives of updated threads:

+    make update

 ----